EPSB.ca » Programming » Skills and Job Training » Campus EPSB » Dual Credit

 Required prerequisites: completion of English 20-1 with 60% or English 20-2 with 70%

 Description: Sociology is the systematic study of human society and social behaviour.
-The goal of this course is to stimulate sociological curiosity by encouraging questions about why people behave the way they do in social groups, and how society operates.
+The goal of this course is to stimulate your sociological curiosity by encouraging you to ask questions about why people behave the way they do in social groups and how society operates.

-Registration will be available through the Metro Continuing Education website starting April 4, 2024 and closing May 16, 2024.
+Interested in this course?
+Registration will be available through the Metro Continuing Education website starting April 9, 2025 at 8:30 a.m.
 There is a $60 registration fee.

 Back to top